A durable execution engine for running tasks durably and resiliently.

 C-->|run function failed| D[status=failed]

-C-->|run function timed out| E[status=timed_out]
+C-->|run function timed_out| E[status=timed_out]

 C-->|run function completed| F(See the diagram below)

-D-->|close| Z[isClosed=true]
+D-->|close| Y[close_status=closing]

-E-->|close| Z
+E-->|close| Y

-The following diagram shows the internal state transition of the durable task execution once it's run function completes.
+The following diagram shows the internal state transition of the task execution once it's run function completes.

 flowchart TD